rainjs/rainjs/doc/source/server/logging_guidelines.rst

 Error
 .....

-This means something bad happened.
-This has to be investigated as soon as possible.
+This means that some unexpected behavior appeared in the application's workflow.
 The server still works but the error can cause unexpected behavior to the application's functionality.

 When to use: